trustoverip/tswg-acdc-specification/spec/spec.md

 Each nested Edge or Edge-group block within an Edge-group including the top-level Edge Section Edge-group shall be labeled with a locally unique non-reserved field label that indicates the type of the nested block.
 To clarify, each nested block in every Edge-group gets its own field with its own local (to the ACDC) label.
 The field's value may be either an edge sub-block or when in compact form, a string.
 The compact forms are defined below.

 Note that each nested block shall not include a type field.
 The type of each block is provided by that associated sub-schema in the Edge Section's sub-schema with a matching label.
 This is in accordance with the design principle of ACDCs that may be succinctly expressed as "type-is-schema."
-This approach varies somewhat from other types of property graphs, which often do not have a schema [@PGM][@Dots][@KG].
+This approach varies somewhat from other types of property graphs, which often do not have a schema [[ref: PGM]][[ref: Dots]][[ref: KG]].
 Because ACDCs have a schema, they leverage it to provide property graph edge types with a cleaner separation of concerns.
 Notwithstanding this separation, an Edge block may include a constraint on the type of the ACDC to which that Edge points by including the SAID of the schema of the pointed-to ACDC as a property of that edge (see below).

-A main distinguishing feature of a property graph (PG) is that both nodes and edges may have a set of properties [@PGM][@Dots][@KG].
+A main distinguishing feature of a property graph (PG) is that both nodes and edges may have a set of properties [[ref: PGM]][[ref: Dots]][[ref: KG]].
 These might include modifiers that influence how the connected node is to be combined or place a constraint on the allowed type(s) of connected nodes.
 Each Edge's block provides the Edge's properties vis-a-vis a property graph.
 Additional properties may be inferred from the properties of an enclosing Edge-group's block.
 Each labeled Edge and Edge-group type is defined by the sub-schema designated by its label.

 #### Edge